cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     defaultTheme: 'Default Theme',

     /** The locales to supply Base with, which allows the site to switch
      * between locales.
-English is the default language.
+Defaulted to the supported locals list in terra-18n.
-     * Defaulted to the supported locals list in terra-18n */
+     */
     locales: ['ar', 'en', 'en-US', 'en-GB', 'es', 'es-US', 'es-ES', 'de', 'fi-FI', 'fr', 'fr-FR', 'nl', 'nl-BE', 'pt', 'pt-BR'],